-In another endless season of rankings and scorecards, I continue to marvel at how often we measure everything except the things that seem to matter most for student learning.
+In another endless season of rankings and scorecards, I marvel at how often we measure everything except what seems to matter most for student learning.
 Too often, debates about education focus on the components: courses, books, majors, co-curricular activities, and strategic plans.
-But it would be a mistake to reduce colleges to these parts.

 In truth, at their core, colleges are bundles of people.
-The quality of an education is driven by the relationships that form, (or do not form), between them.
+The quality of education is driven by the relationships between them that form (or do not).
 Students get the deepest education from colleges that focus on getting the relationships right, particularly in three critical areas:

 1. The power of mentors:

 A great college experience starts with student-faculty relationships.
-As Dan Chambliss and Christopher Takacs write in their recent book, How College Works,
+As Dan Chambliss and Christopher Takacs write in their book How College Works,

 The most valuable relationships students have with teachers are mentorships.
 These entail a significant personal and professional connection, lasting more than just one course or semester.
 They cannot simply be assigned, but neither do they happen just by accident.

-First, we have to value it by putting mentorship at the forefront of who we are and what we do.
+First, we must value it by putting mentorship at the forefront of who we are and what we do.
 We need to talk about it and respect it.
-And we need to recognize that most often students develop mentoring relationships by working with faculty in classes that are small and in colleges where faculty feel valued, respected and supported.
+We must recognize that students often develop mentoring relationships by working with faculty in small classes and colleges where faculty feel valued, respected, and supported.

 2. The power of peers:

 Some of this work happens in moments of conflict.
 On college campuses, people collide in ways that can lead to explosive moments.
 Those clashes are painful because they lead to disagreement, misunderstanding, and opposing needs.
 But those are the moments where learning and community growth happen.
-Students ask hard questions; they develop empathy; and they push each other to be better people, while also pushing their college to be a better place.
+Students ask hard questions, develop empathy, and push each other to be better people while pushing their college to be a better place.

 3. The power of networking:

-When students select a college, they are welcomed into a network of alumni, parents and local community members.
-These relationships are important sources of internships, externships, job connections and lifelong mentors.
-At Denison, like many liberal arts colleges, we are paying far more attention to creating more intentional pathways for these interactions to take place.
-Students hear the life stories of alumni and others, which is a powerful way to inspire students while also transmitting lessons learned, both small and large.
+When students select a college, they are welcomed into a network of alumni, parents, and local community members.
+These relationships are important sources of internships, externships, job connections, and lifelong mentors.
+At Denison, like many liberal arts colleges, we are paying far more attention to creating more intentional pathways for these interactions.
+Students hear the life stories of alumni and others, which is a powerful way to inspire students while transmitting small and large lessons.

 Each of these benchmarks of success is fundamentally about relationships.
-We need public policies, strategic plans, and public conversations that focus on how we get the relationships right.
-And if we need rankings (the topic for another post), we need to find a better way to measure the strength of relationships and the capacity of them to endure across time.
-The quality of the educational experience, and the depth of learning, come from the strength of the relationships.
+We need public policies, strategic plans, and conversations that focus on getting the relationships right.
+If we need rankings (the topic for another post), we need to find a better way to measure relationships’ strength and capacity to endure over time.
+The quality of the educational experience and the depth of learning comes from the strength of the relationships.

-In my time as a college president, I have been struck by a clear disconnect: With a few notable exceptions, the books being written and the public policies being drafted generally fail to address relationships, and they ignore the centrality of mentorship and friendship.
-Yet, ask alumni who are grateful for their college experiences, and that is almost all they talk about.
+As a college president, I have been struck by a clear disconnect: With a few notable exceptions, the books being written and the public policies being drafted generally fail to address relationships, ignoring the centrality of mentorship and friendship.
+Yet, ask alumni who are grateful for their college experiences; that is almost all they talk about.